Deep into the Balkans

 16h00 – 19h00 Travel to Bucharest

-19h00 Arrival in Bucharest, check-in at the hotel, and the rest of the day at leisure.
-Guide and driver at the client’s disposal for dinner transfer.
+19h00 Arrival in Bucharest, check in at the hotel, and the rest of the day at leisure.

 DAY 14 | BUCHAREST